Wealthiscertain/DATA-GATHERING/README.md

 - When Get requests are sent to API's, data is often returned as JSON.

-- Frequently the payload data of a Post request is also in JSON(Java Script Object Notation)

 It builds upon 2 structures
  - Dictionaries: contains key value pairs surrounded by curly brakcets.
 The key value of each pair is signified after a colon, and the pairs are searated by commas.